Boat Naming Rules in Canada for Pleasure Craft and Registered Vessels

 Only the registry will keep track of our boats’ numbers and names.
 That is why, again, you have to make sure the name can be easily pronounced and understood.
 Make it catchy and short – something that almost anyone can say.
 So, if you want to finance your boat or take it into international waters, you’ll need to register it and give it a name for emergencies.

-Understanding the Rules of Naming a Boat in Canada
+Understanding Boat Naming Rules in Canada

 So, if you’re going to register your boat, you have to decide on naming your pleasure craft.